DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 ### Villager dialog

-They should move around a bit between all these story flags, though chunking them to the following four is fine
+They should move around a bit between all these story flags, though chunking them to the following four categories is fine (rather than the six above)

 - INTRO (`ch2-storyflag-round` = 0)
 	- [ ] Villagers direct you to western dungeon (castle)
 - FIRST ROUND: normal (`ch2-storyflag-round` <= 2)
 	- [ ] Villagers ask how things are going
 - THIRD ROUND: desperate (`ch2-storyflag-round` <= 4)
-	- [ ] Player asks villages about Bert, they haven't seen him
+	- [ ] Player asks villages about Bert; they haven't seen him
 - AFTERWARD (`ch2-storyflag-round` <= 5)
 	- [ ] Speculate on next location: software!